 A. PPM 5-41, “Copyright Policy: Ownership” shall define and govern the faculty’s intellectual property rights over their course materials.

-B. Full-time faculty shall be sovereign in their choice of course materials.
+B. Full-time faculty may select their own course materials, subject only to the criteria outlined herein and such reasonable considerations as quality, cost, availability, and the need for coordination with other instructors or courses.
+Full-time faculty should assign readings that best meet the instructional goals of their courses.
 Part-time faculty shall assign their course materials according to the guidelines of their respective departments.
-Faculty individually as well as departments collectively have the responsibility to select reputable course materials.
+Faculty individually, as well as departments collectively, have the responsibility to select reputable course materials.

-C. Faculty shall make their course materials indispensable to the students’ successful class work.
+C. Any required course materials must be reasonably necessary to facilitate the learning outcomes of the course.

-D. Faculty shall endeavor to teach from the same course materials for as long as may be scholastically appropriate or defensible.
+D. Faculty shall endeavor to teach from the same course materials for as long as may be pedagogically appropriate or defensible, ideally for at least 1 to 2 years.

-E. Faculty shall prefer inexpensive course materials, whether generated and distributed electronically or printed and sold conventionally.
-Examples include used editions, paperback editions, rentals, etc.
+E. Faculty shall give preference to inexpensive course materials and methods of distribution, whether generated and distributed electronically or printed and sold conventionally.
+Examples include used editions, paperback editions, rentals, open educational resources, etc.

-F. Faculty who elect to teach from rentable course materials shall endeavor to participate in the bookstore’s program of progressive discounts for students.

-G. Faculty shall abide by the Higher Education Opportunity Act (HEOA).
-This requires faculty to make timely submissions of their course material requests to the university’s bookstore, (subsequently released to the public).
-As mandated by the HEOA, and working in concert with the bookstore’s tri-annual schedule for ordering course materials,
+F. In order to provide students the ability to make course material selections in a cost-effective way and to comply with the Higher Education Opportunity Act (HEOA), faculty shall make timely submissions of their course material requests to the University’s bookstore, (subsequently released to the public).
+A schedule of dates when submissions are due to the bookstore shall be set forth in a schedule attached to this policy, which may be updated as needed.

-faculty shall submit their requests no later than April 1st for fall semesters,

-faculty shall submit their requests no later than October 1st for spring semesters,

-faculty shall submit their requests not later than March 1st for summer semesters.

-H. WSU’s bookstore shall sell the faculty’s course materials with the same impartiality with which the store markets the rest of its merchandise.
+G. WSU’s bookstore shall sell course materials produced by faculty with the same impartiality with which the store markets the rest of its merchandise.
 Neither individual store employees, nor individual members of (1) the administration, of (2) the faculty, and of (3) the staff shall make unauthorized sales of the faculty’s rightful properties.

+Where faculty submit course materials for publication and/or distribution by the bookstore, faculty shall sign a declaration that the faculty member has complied with all copyright laws, grants, or patents pertaining to such materials and hold the University free from any responsibility for damages, costs, expenses, etc. which may arise from any breach of this declaration.

+The University bookstore shall be the sole agency for selling publications to students on the campus.
+University faculty and employees are prohibited from selling any materials directly to students for purposes of any class, laboratory, project, or other activities sponsored in the name of the University.

-I. When approaching conventional, market-driven publishers with their course materials, faculty shall negotiate solely as private entities who in no way represent the university.
+H. When approaching conventional, market-driven publishers with their course materials, faculty shall negotiate solely as private entities who in no way represent the University.
+Faculty members may in no way obligate the University in any contract with a publisher, including obligating the University to use the course materials in any way.